 You can access the On-Screen keyboard from the Run.

 1. Press Windows key+R to launch Run, and copy-paste this command in Run and hit Enter.

 You can create an On-Screen keyboard shortcut on your desktop.
 You can access the On-Screen keyboard directly from the desktop icon.
 To do so, follow these easy steps-

-1. Right click on an empty space on your desktop.
+1. Right-click on a space on your desktop.
 Now, click on “New” and then click on “Shortcut“.

 2. Now, copy and paste this address in the box below “Type the location of the item:“.
 Click on “Next“.

 3. Now, click on “Finish” to finally add the shortcut to the desktop.